 Evergreen, Ground covers, Perennials

-Some saxifrages are native to mountainous areas of North America; most are from Europe.
-These plants do best in rock gardens of the Pacific Northwest, where specialists grow dozens of kinds.
-Require good drainage and light soil; rot easily in soggy soil.
-Most grow in full sun or light shade.
+These creeping groundcovers from North America and Europe need good drainage and light soil; they rot easily in soggy soil.
 Although exacting in their requirements, forms offered by specialists are among the choicest of rock garden plants.Saxifraga stolonifera

-Native to China, Japan.
-Creeping plant forms a rosette to 6–8 in. high, 1 ft. wide, but expands fairly rapidly, sending out runners like strawberry.
+Native to China and Japan.
+Creeping plant forms a rosette to 6–8 in. high and 1 ft. wide, but expands fairly rapidly, sending out runners like strawberry.
 Nearly round green leaves to 4 in. across have white veins, pink undersides.
-Blooms from late summer to fall, bearing inch-wide white flowers in loose clusters on stems to 2 ft. tall.
-Good ground cover where hard freezes are infrequent.
-To use as houseplant, grow in hanging basket; give bright indirect light.
+Blooms from late summer to fall, bearing inch-wide white flowers in loose clusters on stems to 2 ft. high.
+‘Maroon Beauty’ leaves have maroon markings.
+Good groundcover where hard freezes are infrequent.
+Partial or full shade.

-Native to China, Japan.
-Creeping plant forms a rosette to 6–8 in. high, 1 ft. wide, but expands ...
+Native to China and Japan.
+Creeping plant forms a rosette to 6–8 in. high and 1 ft. wide, but ex...

 Native Europe to central Asia.
 This weedy, rhizomatous plant is grown for its sweet-scented foliage (u...